yjyan7/academic-kickstart/content/authors/admin/_index.md

   link: uploads/CV_YujingYan.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-#email: ""
+email: "yujingyan@fas.harvard.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

+Hello!
+Thank you for visiting my site!

-I am an evolutionary macroecologist with a broad interest in biogeography, phylogenomics, and climate change ecology.
+I am an evolutionary macroecologist with a broad interest in biogeography, phylogenomics, and biodiversity patterns under climate change.

-I have recently completed my PhD at the Center for Macroecology, Evolution, and Climate at the University of Copenhagen, Denmark where I worked on the biogeography and evolution of the tea family (Theaceae).

-I am now working as a HUH research fellow at the Harvard University Herbaria, continuing my journey with members from the tea family.
+I am now working as a HUH postdoctoral research fellow at the Harvard University Herbaria, studying the diversification and extinction of the tea family (Theaceae).
+I hope to provide insights for the future of the group by uncovering the past history.

+Please check the "Project" section for more information.

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_YujingYan.pdf" "newtab" >}}resumé{{< /staticref >}}.